tjhei/deal.II-old/deal.II/contrib/umfpack/UMFPACK/README.txt

-UMFPACK Version 4.4:  a set of routines solving sparse linear systems via LU
+UMFPACK Version 5.0.2:  a set of routines solving sparse linear systems via LU
     factorization.
-Requires two other packages:  the BLAS (dense matrix operations) and AMD (sparse matrix minimum degree ordering).
+Requires three other packages:  the BLAS (dense matrix operations), AMD (sparse matrix minimum degree ordering), and UFconfig.
     Includes a C-callable and MATLAB interface, and a basic FORTRAN 77 interface to a subset of the C-callable routines.
+Requires AMD Version 2.0 or later.

+The AMD, UFconfig, and UMFPACK directories must all reside in the same parent directory.

 Quick start (Unix, or Windows with Cygwin):

     To compile, test, and install both UMFPACK and AMD, the UMFPACK and AMD directories must be in the same parent directory.
-To configure, edit UMFPACK/Make/Make.include and AMD/Make/Make.include (otherwise the BLAS
-    will not be used, and UMFPACK will be slow).  cd to this directory (UMFPACK) and type "make" (or "make lib" if you do not have MATLAB).
-To compile and run a demo program for Harwell/Boeing matrices, type "make hb".
+To configure, edit the UFconfig/UFconfig.mk file (otherwise, you may get warnings that the BLAS (dgemm, etc) are not found).
+You may use UMFPACK_CONFIG = -DNBLAS in the UFconfig/UFconfig.mk file, to avoid using the BLAS, but UMFPACK will be slow.
+Next, cd to this directory (UMFPACK) and type "make".
+To compile and run a FORTRAN demo program for Harwell/Boeing matrices, type "make hb".
     To compile a FORTRAN main program that calls the 32-bit C-callable UMFPACK library, type "make fortran".
 When done, type "make clean" to remove unused *.o files (keeps the compiled libraries and demo programs).
-See the User Guide (Doc/UserGuide.pdf), or UMFPACK/Make/Make.include, for more details
-    (including options for compiling 64-bit mode).
+See the User Guide (Doc/UserGuide.pdf), or ../UFconfig/UFconfig.mk for more details (including options for compiling in 64-bit mode).

 Quick start (for MATLAB users):

     To compile, test, and install the UMFPACK mexFunction, cd to the UMFPACK/MATLAB directory and type umfpack_make at the MATLAB prompt.

-    This works on any system supported by MATLAB.
+    NOTE: DO NOT ATTEMPT TO USE THIS CODE IN 64-BIT MATLAB (v7.3).
+    It is not yet ported to that version of MATLAB.

 --------------------------------------------------------------------------------

-UMFPACK Version 4.4 (Jan.
-28, 2005),  Copyright (c) 2005 by Timothy A.
+UMFPACK, Copyright (c) 1995-2006 by Timothy A.  Davis.
-Davis.
 All Rights Reserved.
+UMFPACK is available under alternate licences; contact T. Davis for details.

 UMFPACK License:

     Your use or distribution of UMFPACK or any modified version of UMFPACK implies that you agree to this License.

-    THIS MATERIAL IS PROVIDED AS IS, WITH ABSOLUTELY NO WARRANTY EXPRESSED OR IMPLIED.
-ANY USE IS AT YOUR OWN RISK.
+    This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+    This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+    You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301 USA

-    Permission is hereby granted to use or copy this program, provided that the Copyright, this License, and the Availability of the original version is retained on all copies.
-User documentation of any code that uses UMFPACK or any modified version of UMFPACK code must cite the Copyright, this License, the Availability note, and "Used by permission."
+    Permission is hereby granted to use or copy this program under the terms of the GNU LGPL, provided that the Copyright, this License, and the Availability of the original version is retained on all copies.
+    User documentation of any code that uses this code or any modified version of this code must cite the Copyright, this License, the Availability note, and "Used by permission."
 Permission to modify the code and to distribute modified code is granted, provided the Copyright, this License, and the Availability note are retained, and a notice that the code was modified is included.
-This software was developed with support from the National Science Foundation, and is provided to you free of charge.

 Availability:

     http://www.cise.ufl.edu/research/sparse/umfpack

-    UMFPACK (including versions 2.2.1 and earlier, in Fortran) is available at http://www.cise.ufl.edu/research/sparse.
+    UMFPACK (including versions 2.2.1 and earlier, in FORTRAN) is available at http://www.cise.ufl.edu/research/sparse.
 MA38 is available in the Harwell Subroutine Library.
 This version of UMFPACK includes a modified form of COLAMD Version 2.0, originally released on Jan.
 31, 2000, also available at